Sirsho1997/Sirsho1997/README.md

 ### Hi there 👋

+I am a Second Year MS in Data Science student at WPI.

 <!--
 **Sirsho1997/Sirsho1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.